bechnokid/11ty-neocities/src/content/shrines/gilgamesh.md

 ## Yume

 I had a few OCxCanon ships, but I admit that it wasn't really until 2019 where I finally embraced my "cringe, but free" nature.
-I didn't show them a lot, and I only had a few headcanons for him until May 2024.
-I declared that I wanted to make an OC to ship with Gilgamesh, and over time she's become one of my most beloved fan OCs!
+In May 2024, I declared that I wanted to make an OC to ship with Gilgamesh, and over time she's become one of my most beloved fan OCs!

 [![Reference for Siduri Neemon](/assets/images/shrines/gilgamesh/siduri.png)](/assets/images/shrines/gilgamesh/siduri.png) {.siduri-img}